blaudoom/C3/README.md

 ```

 This is a VERY simple script that can be used to create your basic reverse-shell commands.
+Using a simplified http-server lets us serve files at server root, making calling them more convenient.

 Shells from: [PentestMonkey](https://github.com/pentestmonkey)